-Habitat degradation due to agricultural practices such as shifting agriculture, small-holder farming, agro-industry farming, livestock farming and ranching etc. are also contributing significantly towards this situation.
+Habitat degradation due to agricultural practices such as shifting agriculture, small-holder farming, agro-industry farming, livestock farming and ranching are also contributing significantly towards this situation.

-Human activities such as urbanization, industrialization, usage of toxic pesticides and herbicides, mining, recreational activities are forcing many of these species to shift their long-adapted habitats as they look to new places for food and propagation.
-Further threats come from invasive non-native or problematic native species and various pests and pathogens.
+Human activities such as urbanization, industrialization, usage of toxic pesticides and herbicides, mining, and recreational activities are forcing many of these species to shift their long-adapted habitats as they look to new places for food and propagation.
+Further threats come from invasive or problematic native species and various pests and pathogens.

 WSO's Activities and Initiatives

-- Launch a Change.org campaign to save the following Critically endangered Ibis:
+1. It launched a Change.org campaign to save the following Critically endangered Ibis:

-❖ The White-shouldered Ibis in Cambodia, Indonesia, Lao People’s Democratic Republic;
+❖ The White-shouldered Ibis in Cambodia, Indonesia, Lao People’s Democratic Republic.

 ❖ The Dwarf Ibis of Sao Tome and Principe.

-❖ The Giant Ibis in Cambodia, Lao People’s Democratic Republic and Vietnam
+❖ The Giant Ibis in Cambodia, Lao People’s Democratic Republic, and Vietnam.

-- Communicate with key politicians, industrial bodies, agricultural and aquaculture business owners as well as farmers to notify them about their social responsibilities and act accordingly to protect critically endangered ibis species.
+2. Communicate with key politicians, industrial bodies, agricultural and aquaculture business owners as well as farmers to notify them about their social responsibilities and act accordingly to protect critically endangered ibis species.